ApiniLabs/PAC-Attributes/README.md

 labfreed.org | <https://labfreed.com/terms/boiling-point>
 your domain | <https://mettorius.com/terms/melting-point> | CAN be an active endpoint.
 If so it is suggested to display a definition and translations.

 Here is a list of [recommended keys](well_known_keys.md) for common scenarios.
 <span style="color:red">Should we merge this with the list from PAC-ID

+### Validity Duration of Attributes

+Usability can be greatly improved if values are cached by the 'Attribute Client', making applications much faster.
+Attribute services SHOULD thus provide information about the validity duration (`valid_until`) of attributes.

 ### Grouping of Attributes